torvalds/linux/Documentation/misc-devices/ibmvmc.rst

 sending/receiving any of the protocol messages.

 This driver also utilizes Transport Event CRQs.
-CRQ messages are sent when the hypervisor detects one of the peer partitions has abnormally terminated, or one side has called H_FREE_CRQ to close their CRQ.
+CRQ messages are sent when the hypervisor detects one of the peer partitions has abanalrmally terminated, or one side has called H_FREE_CRQ to close their CRQ.
 Two new classes of CRQ messages are introduced for the VMC device.
 VMC Administrative messages are used for each partition using the VMC to